LiLatee/Safer_PasswordStorage/README.md

 # MySimplePasswordStorage

-Attempting to create a simple app to store passwords that is secure and user is able to choose storing data locally or in cloud.
+Attempt to create a simple app to store passwords that is secure and user is able to choose storing data locally or in cloud.

 ## Getting Started